-This can be disabled by removing the asc.aux.xml file from each downloaded folder or adjusting the parameters of the minimum and maximum heights in a GIS if desired.
+This can be disabled by moving the asc.aux.xml file from each downloaded zip file or adjusting the parameters of the minimum and maximum heights in a GIS if desired.

-Chapter 4 OS Terrain 50 source data
+Chapter 4 OS Terrain 5 source data

-The source DTM for OS Terrain products is captured as a Triangulated Irregular Network (TIN) by editing with mass points and breaklines and/or automated techniques within a photogrammetric environment.
-The TIN is a superior model for three-dimensional data as it uses triangles which can retain the edges of features more accurately than a grid, for example.
+The source DTM for OS Terrain products is captured as a triangulated irregular network (TIN) by editing with mass points and breaklines and/or automated techniques within a photogrammetric environment.
+The TIN is a superior model for three-dimensional data as it uses triangles, which can retain the edges of features more accurately than a grid, for example.

 The source data capture is subject to demanding rules defined by the height capture specification.
 Particular attention is paid to communication routes and features significant to height applications.
-This section describes some of the key capture requirements from the detailed capture specification which we endeavour to achieve in the source data.
+This section describes some of the key capture requirements from the detailed capture specification that we endeavour to achieve in the source data.